DesignInTheBlack/Elevate/README.md

 ## § Quick Start Guide

 This quick start guide is included to give you an opportunity to dive right into the world of Elevate CSS.
-With that said, however, it is HIGHLY RECOMMENDED that you familiarize yourself with the configuration section as well as it provides a deeper understanding of Elevate's capabilities, functionality, and best practices as well as how to best leverage the framework for your specific needs.
+With that said, however, it is **highly recommended** that you familiarize yourself with the **configuration** section as well as it provides a deeper understanding of Elevate's capabilities, functionality, and best practices as well as how to best leverage the framework for your specific needs.

 <br>